wavemaker/docs/learn/react-native/animations.md

 ---
-title: "Running animations in React Native app"
+title: "Running Animations in React Native App"
 sidebar_label: "Animations"
 id: "animations"
 ---
 ---

-# Introduction
-Animations can be defined on a widget, using animate method on the widget.
-Internally, animate method uses the library  [react-native-animatable](https://github.com/oblador/react-native-animatable). react-native-animatable is close to CSS animation.
-But, animation has to be wriiten in JavaScript.
-Below, how to define animations in React Native projects is explained.
+Include animations on a widget using an **s** method.
+WaveMaker internally uses the [react-native-animatable](https://github.com/oblador/react-native-animatable) library to enable the animate method, and `react-native-animatable` is comparable to CSS animation.
+However, animation should be written in JavaScript.
+In the following documentation, learn how to define animations in React Native projects.

-## How to animate
+## How to Animate

-Animate method is available on all WaveMaker Widgets.
-So, get reference of WaveMaker widget and invoke the animate method.
+The **Animate** method is available for all WaveMaker Widgets.
+Get reference of the WaveMaker widget and invoke the Animate method.

 ```
 Page.Widgets.container1.animate({